Summary

 References

-- ^ "Nunn Promoted to Colonel in United States Air Force". nunn.house.gov.
+- ^ a b "Nunn Promoted to Colonel in United States Air Force". nunn.house.gov.
 Retrieved December 4, 2024.

 - ^ "Rep. Zach Nunn − R Iowa, 3rd, In Office − Biography".
 LegiStorm.
 Retrieved November 3, 2024.